-If you wish to ride a motorcycle on a public road in Ireland, you should be aware there are specific rules in place about the type of lamps and reflectors that must be fitted to your motorcycle.
-These provisions are set down in the Road Traffic (Lighting of Vehicles) Regulations, 1963 (as amended).
-Effective use of lighting on your motorcycle will ensure that other road users see you.
-The Gardai (Irish police force) are responsible for the enforcement of the law on the lighting of vehicles in Ireland and this enforcement is essential for road safety.
-The object of these Regulations is to prevent accidents and protect life and property.
+If you ride a motorcycle on a public road, you must follow the rules of the road (pdf) and there are rules about the type of lights and reflectors that must be fitted to your motorcycle.
+These rules are set down in the Road Traffic (Lighting of Vehicles) Regulations, 1963 (as amended).
+The Regulations aim to prevent accidents and protect the lives of road users.
+The Garda Síochána are responsible for enforcing the law on motorcycle lights.

-The head lamps on your motorcycle should be dipped in good time in the following situations:
+The head light on your motorcycle should be dipped in the following situations:

-All motorcyclists are required to use lamps (other than stop lamps) during "lighting-up" hours.
-If you are using your motorcycle during the day when visibility is poor, you are also required to use lamps.
-If you are using lamps on your motorcycle, you should ensure that your lights are dipped when approaching other road users.
+All motorcyclists must use lights (other than stop lights) during lighting-up hours.
+Lighting-up hours start from half an hour after sunset, and end half an hour before sunrise.
+If you are using your motorcycle during the day when visibility is poor, you must use your lights.
+If you are using lights on your motorcycle, you should ensure they are dipped when approaching other road users.